-“During the last few days, Lord Robert has come so much into favour that he does whatever he likes with affairs.
+“During the last few days, Lord Robert has come so much into favor that he does whatever he likes with affairs.
 It is even said that Her Majesty visits him in his chamber every day and night.
-People talk of this freely that they go so far as to say that his wife has a malady in one of her breasts, and that the Queen is only waiting for her to die to marry Lord Robert.”
+People talk of this freely that they go so far as to say that his wife has a malady in one of her breasts and that the Queen is only waiting for her to die to marry Lord Robert.”

 Also in 1559, the Ambassador to the Republic of Venice wrote, “My Lord Robert Dudley is … very intimate with Her Majesty.
-On this subject I ought to report the opinion of many but I doubt whether my letters may not miscarry or be read, wherefore it is better to keep silence than to speak ill.”
+On this subject, I ought to report the opinion of many but I doubt whether my letters may not miscarry or be read, wherefore it is better to keep silence than to speak ill.“

 The Queen’s Infatuation

 Although there were many suitors to Queen Elizabeth, many people believed that she was indeed waiting to marry Robert once Amy was out of the way.
 It was obvious to everyone present that Robert was the queen’s favorite consort.
 Some say she was in love with him.
-She was also quite possessive of Robert’s time and attentions, and some say that her well-being depended on his presence.
+She was also quite possessive of Robert’s time and attention, and some say that her well-being depended on his presence.
 At one point, when he wanted to go overseas to take part in military affairs, she forbade it.